On this page you can find the best print and electronic sources for historical exchange rates.

 3. Select the date you require from the calendar and your table should appear.

-The Pacific Exchange Rate Service offers an extensive range of current and historic exchange rate data.
-The service is provided by Professor Antweiler of the University of British Columbia's Sauder School of Business and is primarily for the academic community, i.e., economists and other researchers.
-The earliest historic exchange rates start in 1971.
-However, some data is only available from the first year of the website's launch in 1996.
+The Pacific Exchange Rate Service offers an extensive range of current and historical exchange rate data.
+The service is provided by Professor Antweiler of the University of British Columbia's Sauder School of Business and is primarily for the academic community.
+The rates start in 1971 but complete data sets will not be available for every currency.

-The Database Retrieval System provided by Pacific Exchange Rate Services allows you to select a base currency, a target currency, time span, volume or price notation and a frequency of figures within that (daily, weekly or monthly).
-Data can be downloaded in a variety of word processor and spreadsheet friendly formats for ease of use.
+The Database Retrieval System allows you to select a base currency, a target currency, time span, volume or price notation and a frequency of figures within that (daily, weekly or monthly).
+Data can be downloaded in a variety of formats.

-Each reference document gives the annual rate against 24 international currencies for the years 1948-2000.
-These have been compiled from a variety of sources, including the IMF, World Bank and OECD.
+These charts are compiled from a variety of sources, including the IMF, World Bank and OECD.

-Oanda is a commercial website providing foreign exchange, currency trading, and information services.
-The website includes a range of historic services covering 164 currencies.
-The data range is generally from 1990 onwards, but the start point of data for each currency varies.
-It is worth noting that the rates provided by Oanda are averages of figures gathered from Telerate, Bridge, and Reuters rather than being closing market prices.
+Oanda is a commercial website providing foreign exchange and information services for 164 currencies.
+The data range generally begins in 1990 but the start point varies for each currency.
+Note that the rates provided by Oanda are averages of figures gathered from Telerate, Bridge, and Reuters rather than being closing market prices.

-XE.com provides a combination of historic and current exchange rate services.
-In looking for historic exchange rates their most useful service is the Interactive Currency Table service.
-This covers 79 world currencies with data going back to 1st January 1995.
-The service is easy to use, just choose a base currency and a date.
-The service then creates a web page with a table showing exchange rates with that currency on the date you specify.
+The Interactive Currency Table covers 79 world currencies with data going back to 1st January 1995.
+The service is easy to use; just choose a base currency and a date.

-The information contained within the Bank of England Statistical Abstract pages are not 'official' rates and are no more authoritative than rates provided by any commercial bank operating in the London market.
+The Bank of England Statistical Abstract pages are not 'official' rates and are no more authoritative than rates provided by any commercial bank operating in the London market.

-The ICAEW Library & Information Service can provide information from a range of print sources on end of month, monthly average and annual average exchange rates.
-Unfortunately we are unable to provide historical daily rates.
+ICAEW's Library & Information Service can provide information on end of month, monthly average and annual average exchange rates.
+We are unable to provide historical daily rates.

-Financial Statistics is a monthly publication from the Office for National Statistics.
-Chapter 7 covers Exchange Rates, and provides:
+Financial Statistics was a monthly publication from the Office for National Statistics.
+It was published between June 2006 and June 2013.
+Chapter 7 covers exchange rates, and provides:

 The Bank of England is the source for all the tables listed above.

-Simon's Direct Tax Service maintains a list of foreign exchange rates, as published annually by the Inland Revenue for general use in converting amounts in foreign currency to sterling.
-The tables are located in Binder 9 International, Part F 6.1 and start in 1981-82 continuing up to the most recent year end.
-The averages for the year to 31st March and 31st December are given for 60 currencies from the Argentine peso to the Zimbabwe dollar.
+Simon's Taxes (formerly Simon's Direct Tax Service) maintains a list of over 100 foreign exchange rates, as published annually by the Inland Revenue for general use in converting foreign currency to sterling.
+The tables are in Binder 10 Part F3.1 and start in 2007-08.

-The Library & Information Service currently subscribes to Simon's Direct Tax Service through the online platform from Lexis-Nexis.
+The Library & Information Service subscribes to Simon's Taxes through the LexisNexis online platform.

 International Financial Statistics is a monthly publication from the International Monetary Fund in Washington.
 The publication dates back to 1974.
-The ICAEW Library & Information Service holds copies of the January and July editions from 2007 until 2012 (as well as a copy of the edition for December 2012) to maintain a record of monthly interest rates between these years.
+The Library & Information Service holds copies of the January and July editions from 2007 until 2012 (as well as a copy of the edition for December 2012).
 The main features of International Financial Statistics are:

 The annual volume of FT Interactive Data's Capital Gains Tax Service lists a number of exchange rates for the UK and the Republic of Ireland.
 These include: